Please send me information about this trip

 This Adventure Includes

-- Cusco airport transfers and all land transportation (private vehicle, bus and train)
+- Cusco airport transfer and all land transportation (private vehicle, bus and train)

 - Boat ride in small, 20 passenger motorized double-decker boats

 - 3 * Hotel accommodations/private bathroom, including Peruvian breakfast buffet

 - 1 entry to Machu Picchu National Park and single entries to the sites as described